chadfazio/asm341/module1/lab4/lab4.rst

     ASM's automatic policy builder analyzes web application traffic and uses it to automatically tune the policy.
 In this case, it populated our parameters list for us.

     .. note:: Your list may not be exactly the same as the one above depending on where browsed in the application.
-Since ASM only analyzes traffic and not the site itself, the policy will onlycontain explicit objects for areas of the application that have actually been accessed.
+Since ASM only analyzes traffic and not the site itself, the policy will only contain explicit objects for areas of the application that have actually been accessed.
 This is an important consideration when electing to use the automatic policy builder.

 Task 3 - Test Parameter-Based Protections